-Tourism Management is the largest industry in the world.
+Tourism management is the largest industry in the world.
 Today's travelers demand quality experiences, and this heightened demand requires a higher level of professionalism from those in the tourism industry.

-The Tourism Management Associate in Applied Science (A.A.S.) degree is designed with an emphasis on the development of entry level skills for managerial positions in destination marketing organizations, convention services, convention centers, meeting/planning, event management, commercial and public attractions, chambers of commerce, and wineries.
-Students will develop the skills and aptitudes necessary to succeed in the tourism industry through the application of authentic case studies and group projects.
+While enrolled in the program, you will develop the skills and aptitudes necessary to succeed in the tourism industry through the application of authentic case studies and group projects.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Identify sense of place attributes that contribute to creating destination for visitorship.

 - Describe how tourism creates economic impact locally, nationally and internationally.